Zunawe/web-boilerplate/README.md

 - Husky
 - Winston

 Everything except configuration files and scripts is written in Typescript.
 I use Express for the server, but there are no opinions on exposing an api (REST, GraphQL, etc...) or using a database or similar (Mongo, Redis, etc...).
 React on the frontend (always use hooks and functional components).
 Global state on the frontend is managed by React's context hooks (plus some upgrades).
+Docker is docker.
+The files are there, but it's more or less independent of everything else.
 Less for styles.
 Jest (with typescript support) for tests.
 Webpack to build the client side code (including Typescript compilation, less compilation, and Babel transpilation).
 Babel to ensure compatibility. ts-standard as a heavily opinionated linter.
 Hot module replacement to make development on the frontend easier.
 Husky to manage git hooks.
 And a built-in Winston logger already configured for http logging.

 ## Project Structure